Georgia

 Tbilisi → Ketrisi Village → Esi High Pass → Lake Kelitsadi

-We head out from Ketrisi and start a long climb up the Esikomi valley.
-The river water has a slight sulfur taste here—filtering or boiling is a must.
+We head out from Ketrisi and start a long climb through the Esikomi Valley.
+The river water has a slight sulfur taste—filtering or boiling is a must.
 Gradually, the trail leads us up into the boulder fields.
-We'll push through the last few hundred meters to the saddle of Esi Pass, where views of the colorful Keli Plateau and the Kazbegi massif open up.
-After the pass, we scramble down the scree to the shores of Kelitsadi and set up camp by the water.
+We push through the last few hundred meters to the saddle of the Esi Pass, where views of the colorful Keli Plateau and the Kazbegi massif open up.
+After the pass, we descend through the scree to the shores of Kelitsadi and set up camp by the water.

 Day 2: